 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements, are disclosed below.

 Post-employment benefit accounting is intended to reflect the recognition of future benefit costs over the employee’s approximate service period, based on the terms of the plans and the investment and funding decisions made.
 The accounting requires the company to make assumptions regarding variables such as the discount rate, the rate of benefit increases and future mortality rates.
-Changes in these key assumptions can have a significant impact on the defined benefit obligations, funding requirements and pension costs incurred.
-For details of the current funded status and a sensitivity analysis with respect to defined benefit plan assumptions, see note 3.5 to the consolidated financial statements.
+In relation to the plan assets, the valuation of level 3 investments is based on valuation techniques using inputs that are not based on observable market data.
+Changes in these key assumptions can have a significant impact on the defined benefit obligations, plan assets and pension costs incurred.
+Given the change in accounting classification of PostNL's main pension plan from defined benefit to defined contribution at 31 December 2022, this emphasis on critical accounting estimates and judgments applies only to the 2022 and 2021 results.
+For details on pensions, seeto the consolidated financial statements.

-Other provisions include expected costs related to other employee benefit obligations (jubilee and long-term disability benefits), claims & indemnities, onerous contracts and dilapidation costs.
+Other provisions mainly include expected costs related to jubilee, illness, long-term disability and termination employee benefit obligations and claims & indemnities.
 The provisions recorded reflect the present value of management's best estimate of the expenditure required to settle the obligation.
 Given the uncertain outcome, management must use a certain degree of judgement in this respect.
 This includes the thorough analysis and concluding view of our position and that of the third party.
+See note '3.5 Provisions for pension liabilities'to the Consolidated financial statements for more information on the other provisions.

 The following provides a brief description of recent issued International Financial Reporting Standards, amendments and/or interpretations, that could have a material impact on our financial statements.